 There is a high number of digital audio workstations (DAW) available.
 However, no matter which one you use all the channels in your mix should be routed to a single Master bus.
 After making sure that the headroom from the previous step is on the right value, it is time to export your song.
 Once you have exported your track save it to a separate folder and name it correctly.
 You can do it like this for example.

 Band (Project) name – Track name ( Clean mix 24 bit )

 Dealing with STEMS

-Over the past years, it seems that mastering with STEMS has become a standard practice.
-Stem-mixing is a method of mixing audio material based on creating groups of audio tracks and processing them separately prior to combining them into a final master mix.
+Over the past years, it seems that mastering with STEMS has become standard practice.
+Stem-mixing is a method of mixing audio material based on creating groups of audio tracks and processing them separately before combining them into a final master mix.
 In the majority of cases you could export groups of channels and name them like this :

 1. Drum STEM ( containing all drum channels in your song )